-Ans: Abd-al-Rahman made himself strong by developing a highly trained and well-disciplined army of 40,000 or more Berbers.
-To beautify his capital, he introduced a system of pure-water through an aqueduct and built a wall around it.
+Ans: To make himself strong, Abd-al-Rahman developed a highly trained and well-disciplined army of 40,000 or more Berbers.
+To beautify his capital, he introduced a system of pure water through an aqueduct and built a wall round it.
 He built a palace for himself and a garden.
 He founded the great mosque of Cordova.